EndPointCorp/end-point-blog/2012/02/01/railsadmin-import-part-2.html.md

 <img border="0" height="167" src="/blog/2012/02/01/railsadmin-import-part-2/image-1.png" width="400"/>

-I've solved this by including a dropdown to select the attribute used for mapping in the form.
+I’ve solved this by including a dropdown to select the attribute used for mapping in the form.
 Each of the dropdowns contains a list of model attributes that are used for association mapping.
 A user can then select the associated mappings when they upload a file.
-In a real-life situation, I may import the state data via abbreviation, country via display name (e.g. "United States", "Canada") and role via the role name (e.g. "admin").
+In a real-life situation, I may import the state data via abbreviation, country via display name (e.g. “United States”, “Canada”) and role via the role name (e.g. “admin”).
 My data import file might look like this:

 <table cellpadding="0" cellspacing="0" style="border:1px solid #999;" width="100%">
 <tbody><tr>